mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 What all these games have in common is that they're built on top of an engine that is _deterministic_.
 Determinism in this context means exactly the same result given the same inputs.
 Not near enough.
 Exact.
 Exact down to the bit-level so you could checksum the state at the end of each frame on all machines and it would be the same.
 In fact, deterministic lockstep games do this checksum all the time and disconnect any player who desyncs.

-When it works, deterministic lockstep is an elegant technique, but it has its limitations.
+When it works, deterministic lockstep is an elegant technique, but it has limitations.
 The first is of course that the game must be deterministic, the second is that it's best used for small player counts like 2-4 players because you have to wait for input from the most lagged player, and third, if latency hiding is required, you need to make a full copy of the simulation and step it forward with local inputs, which can be very CPU intensive.

 So will deterministic lockstep work for the our demo?
 Unfortunately the answer is _no_.
 The physics engine used by Unity is PhysX, and PhysX is not guaranteed to be deterministic.